 On the other hand, there are factors which can cause a reduction in the saliva flow.

-Causes of dry mouth can be (but not limited to):
+Causes of dry mouth can be (but are not limited to):

-People who suffer from xerostomia will have to maintain excellent oral hygiene, with using fluoride toothpaste, thorough removal of plaque and use of mouthwash (use it at a different time than toothbrushing).
+People who suffer from xerostomia will have to maintain excellent oral hygiene, by using fluoride toothpaste, thorough removal of plaque and use of mouthwash (use it at a different time than toothbrushing).

-Permanently dry mouth can have serious implications on oral health and it can also harm the overall wellbeing.
+A permanently dry mouth can have serious implications on oral health and it can also harm overall well-being.
 The discomfort (sometimes even aches and pains due to e.g. burning mouth syndrome) can make a person socially withdrawn, interacting less with friends and family.
 Xerostomia can also alter one’s diet (it is likely that some foods will be avoided as they will be hard to chew and swallow), which can lead to inadequate nutrition.
-(6)

 To put it in a nutshell xerostomia is a very uncomfortable condition with potentially serious implications on your oral and general health.

 If you have dry mouth you have to make sure you let a professional know about it to get the right advice, probable further investigation and treatment if needed.

 You will have to look after your oral health by developing a strict routine and sticking to it.